-Film Art Classics from a Time Before There Was High Definition
+Film Art Classics Once Upon A Time Before There Was High Definition

 Grand Canyon Dancing

-The first film that David Belskis ever produced, directed, edited and financed was the Super 8mm film-art classic "Grand Canyon Dancing" in 1981.
+Our first film creation was the Super 8mm film-art classic "Grand Canyon Dancing" in 1981.

 It tells, non-verbally, the story of six people on a journey through the Grand Canyon celebrating harmony with nature, each other, themselves, and God.